mreza79/mreza79/README.md

 # Hey there, I'm Mohammadreza

 ## About me
-- 💻 I finished bachelor of Computer Engineering at Shahid Beheshti University
+- 💻 I finished Bachelor of Computer Engineering at Shahid Beheshti University
 - 📚 I’m interested in AI and backend development